alexitopro/search-ai-agent/README.md

 ## Limitations

+- Message history is currently not supported in order to maintain the agent as simple as possible.
 - The tools rely slightly on CSS selectors that might change over time, although not probable.
 - It requires an OpenAI API key in order to function properly.